lmangall/GPT2-onchain-IC/README.md

 Advanced challenge for ICP AI HackerHouse, held in Lisbon from 9-10th November 2024.

 # Copy of ICP Hello World Rust

 This repository provides a quick and easy way to start developing a canister smart contract for the [Internet Computer](https://internetcomputer.org/) in Rust.
-The repository can be used with macOS, Windows or Linux.

 ## Getting Started